 - If you or your partners feel sick (flu-like symptoms, enlarged lymph nodes), especially if you or they have a new or unexpected rash or sores, or have been exposed, do not have sex or be in close physical contact with others or pets immediately and stay home.
 Avoid clubs, parties or gatherings until you have talked to a health care provider.

 - If you choose to have sex while sick, avoid kissing and other face-to-face contact.
 Cover all sores and lesions with clothing or sealed bandages and wear a mask.
 This may help reduce – but not eliminate – the risk of transmission.

-- Condoms (latex or polyurethane) may protect your anus, mouth, penis, or vagina from exposure to monkeypox.
-However, condoms alone may not prevent all exposures to monkeypox since the rash can occur on other parts of the body.
+- Condoms (latex or polyurethane) may protect your anus, mouth, penis, or vagina from exposure to mpox.
+However, condoms alone may not prevent all exposures to mpox since the rash can occur on other parts of the body.

 - Wash your hands, sex toys and bedding before and after sex or other intimate activities.

 - Call (do not visit) to make an appointment to see a health care provider.

 For more information regarding mpox, visit the CDC website or the World Health Organization.